AbstractMenus/Docs/general/activators.rst

 Each object have parameters:

-:type: Bukkit type of the entity.
+:type: Bukkit's type of the entity.
 :name: [Optional].
 Display name of the entity.

 In this example we specified ``PLAYER`` entity and ``ZOMBIE`` entity with ``&eZombie`` name.
 If player clicked on any player or zombie named ``&eZombie``, menu will be opened.